jaimemendozadev/FrontEndTakeHome_Challenge/README.md

 ## How to get started
 In your terminal:

 First, go to the root directory of the project folder.
-From there, run `$ npm install` to install all the dependencies.
+From there, run `$ npm install` to install all the dependencies. <strong>Please wait until ALL the dependencies finish loading.</strong>

 Second, run `$ npm run build` to build the React project files. <strong>Please wait until ALL the files finish building.</strong>